grafana/agent/docs/sources/static/configuration/integrations/redis-exporter-config.md

   # Comma separated list of single streams to export info about streams, groups and consumers.
   [check_single_streams: <string>]

+  # Whether to disable values of keys stored in redis as labels when using check-keys/check-single-key.
+  [disable_exporting_key_values: <bool>]

   # Comma separated list of individual keys to export counts for.
   [count_keys: <string>]